Kalaripayattu: Associations with Indian folklore and legends

+According to another legend, Ayyappa, a war deity from Kerala, learned Kalaripayattu in the Cheerappanchira Kalari in Muhamma.

 Early history

-The combat techniques of the Sangam period (600 BCE - 300 CE) were the earliest precursors to Kalaripayattu.
+According to Philip Zarrilli, the Dravidian combat techniques of the Sangam period (600 BCE – 300 CE) and Sanskritic Dhanur Vedic traditions were the earliest precursors to Kalaripayattu.
 Each warrior in the Sangam era received regular military training in target practice, horse and elephant riding.
 They specialized in one or more of the important weapons of the period including the spear (vel), sword (val), shield (kedaham), and bow and arrow (vil ambu).

-Other theories postulate that certain tribal groups inhabiting ancient Kerala founded Kalaripayattu in order to defend themselves against threats from similar groups.

-Medieval history
+Late medieval period (c.
+1100 CE – c.
+1500 CE)

+According to Zarrilli, Kalaripayattu has been practiced "since at least the twelfth century" CE.
+During the 11th century, the second Chera kingdom fought a century-long war with the Chola kingdom, which ended with disintegration of the Chera kingdom.
+During this period, military combat training was compulsory, and according to Elamkulam Kunjan Pillai, Kalaripayattu took shape in this period.
 According to historian A. Sreedharan Menon, Kalaripayattu was among the most important aspects of feudal Keralite society, as it helped impart military training and Spartan-like discipline amongst the youth of Kerala, irrespective of caste, community or sex.

-Each village in medieval Kerala had its own kalari, which contained a presiding deity known as Bhagavathy or Paradevata.
-Children in Kerala who finished their normal academic studies in local schools would join their local kalari to receive further military training.
-This was especially common amongst martial sects of various communities in Kerala, such as the Nairs and Thiyyas.
-Duarte Barbosa, a Portuguese explorer who visited Kerala in the 16th century, wrote about Nair military training in Kalaripayattu, and stated:
+Each village in late medieval Kerala had its own kalari, which contained a presiding deity known as Bhagavathy or Paradevata.
+Children in Kerala who finished their education in local schools would join their local kalari to receive further military training.
+This was especially common amongst martial sects of various communities in Kerala, such as the Nairs and Thiyyars.
+The local legendary poems of Kerala, popularly known as Vadakkan Pattu, have been passed down through oral tradition and describe the deeds of warriors, indicating the practice of Kalarippayattu.
+These ballads, dating back as early as the 12th century, depict a social system in which every youth was required to undergo martial training.